Multiplicity of solutions to a class of degenerate elliptic equations in both sub-critical and critical cases: Proof of Theorem

-We will prove that the functional $I_\mu$ satisfies the Palais-Smale condition (abbreviated as $(PS)_c$) below the level $\Tilde{c}$ and here we use the argument of Brezis and Nirenberg \cite{BN}. \begin{lem} The functional $I_\mu$ satisfies $(PS)_c$ condition for every $c<\Tilde{c}$ and $\mu\in(0,\mu^*)$. \end{lem}
+We will prove that the functional $I_\mu$ satisfies the Palais-Smale condition (abbreviated as $(PS)_c$) below the level $\Tilde{c}$, and here we use the argument of Brezis and Nirenberg \cite{BN}. \begin{lem} The functional $I_\mu$ satisfies $(PS)_c$ condition for every $c<\Tilde{c}$ and $\mu\in(0,\mu^*)$.
+Here $\mu^*$ is obtained in Lemma \ref{Fsol}. \end{lem}

 \begin{proof} Let $c<\Tilde{c}$ and $\{u_n\}$ be a sequence in $H^{1,\lambda}_0(\Omega)$ such that

 Applying this fact, we deduce that for large enough $n\in\N,$

 for some $m>0$.
 Using H\"{o}lder inequality, we obtain